Crystalline color superconductors: The three-flavor inhomogeneous phases

-In case of three-flavor quark matter, the situation is complicated by the presence of several interaction channels.
-In the gCFL phase the dispersion laws are more complicated than those reported in Eq.~\eqref{eq:H2}, because they depend not only on the strange quark mass, but on the nonzero values of the color chemical potentials $\mu_3$ and $\mu_8$, as well.
-However, the result is rather similar, as gapless excitations appear in the spectrum.
+In three-flavor quark matter the situation is complicated by the presence of several interaction channels and of three chemical potential differences proportional to $\mu_e$, $\mu_3$ and $\mu_8$.
+Thus, in the gCFL phase the dispersion laws are more complicated than those reported in Eq.~\eqref{eq:H2}.
+However, the qualitative result is rather similar, as gapless excitations appear in the spectrum for sufficiently large mismatches between the Fermi momenta of the various species.

-Comparing the free-energy of the gCFL with other candidate phases, \textit{e.g.} the 2SC phase, or the 2SC$+s$, which is a three-flavor model in which it is taken into account the decoupled strange quark, or the so-called 2SCus in which only the $u$-$s$ pairing survives (\textit{i.e.} $\Delta_{2}>0, \Delta_{1}=\Delta_{3}=0$) or the g2SC discussed in the previous chapter, the gCFL phase turns out to be energetically favored in a quite large window of the control parameter \cite{Alford:2003fq,Alford:2004hz}.
-The comparison of the gCFL free-energy with the free-energy of some of theses phases is reported in Fig.~\ref{fig:gapsCFL}.
+Comparing the free energy of the gCFL with other candidate phases, \textit{e.g.} the 2SC phase, or the 2SC$+s$, which is a three-flavor model in which it is taken into account the decoupled strange quark, or the so-called 2SCus in which only the $u$-$s$ pairing survives (\textit{i.e.} $\Delta_{2}>0, \Delta_{1}=\Delta_{3}=0$) or the g2SC discussed in the Sec.~\ref{sec:g2SC}, the gCFL phase turns out to be energetically favored in a quite large window of the control parameter \cite{Alford:2003fq,Alford:2004hz}.
+The comparison of the gCFL free energy with the free energy of some of theses phases is reported in Fig.~\ref{fig:gapsCFL}.
 Besides the considered phases, other pairing patterns have been proposed \cite{Iida:2003cc}, corresponding to the uSC phase (with $\Delta_1=0$ and $\Delta_2, \Delta_3 \neq 0$) and the dSC phase (with $\Delta_2=0$ and $\Delta_1, \Delta_3 \neq 0$), see \cite{Fukushima:2004zq, Ruester:2006aj} for a comparison of the thermodynamic potentials of the various phases.